Effect of Ultra-low Dose Naloxone on Remifentanil-Induced Hyperalgesia

 - Ariana Nelson, MD

-Associate Clinical Professor, Anesthesiology and Perioperative Care.
-Authored (or co-authored) 10 research publications
+Associate Clinical Professor, Anesthesiology And Perioperative Care.
+Authored (or co-authored) 12 research publications.

 - accepting new patients